awesomeWM/awesome/docs/09-options.md

 It is possible to make some `.lua` file executable and use the POSIX magic prefix (`#!`, often referred as the shebang operator).
 AwesomeWM will attempt to parse the header.
 Note that for now UTF-8 paths are not supported.
-A tipical file header will look like:
+A typical file header will look like:

     #! /usr/bin/env awesome --replace